 The Economist forecast

-As of September 15th, The Economist’s election model gives Biden a 84 percent chance of winning the presidency and a 97 percent chance of winning the most votes nationwide.
-Biden’s chance of winning is equal to what it was last week, according to the Economist’s model.
+As of October 20th, The Economist’s election model gives Biden a 92 percent chance of winning the presidency and a 99 percent chance of winning the most votes nationwide.
+Biden’s chance of winning is up one percent, according to the Economist’s model.

-This model projects wins for Biden in several crucial swing states, including Wisconsin, Michigan and Pennsylvania, with a tossup in North Carolina.
+This model projects wins for Biden in several crucial swing states, including Wisconsin, Michigan, Arizona, North Carolina and Pennsylvania, with a tossup in Georgia.

-As of September 15th, FiveThirtyEight’s model predicts that Biden is ‘favoured’ to win the election, with a 76 percent probability – up four percent on last week.
-It currently projects close races in key swing states, including Arizona, North Carolina, Florida and North Carolina.
+As of October 20th, FiveThirtyEight’s model predicts that Biden is ‘favoured’ to win the election, with a 87 percent probability – up one percent on last week.

-As of September 15th, JHK gives Joe Biden a 78 percent chance of victory on November 3rd, down one percent on last week, with flips in Arizona, Florida, Wisconsin, Michigan, North Carolina and Pennsylvania.
+As of October 20th, JHK gives Joe Biden a 88 percent chance of victory on November 3rd, up one from last week, with flips in Florida, Arizona, Wisconsin, Michigan, North Carolina, Georgia and Pennsylvania.
+However, it suggests a tossup in Ohio and Iowa.

 Plural Vote forecast

-As of September 15th, Plural Vote gives the Democrats a 71 percent chance of winning the presidency, down two percent on last week.
-Joe Biden is expected to pick up the swing states of Wisconsin, Michigan, Pennsylvania, Arizona, Florida and North Carolina, with tossups in Texas, Georgia and Maine’s second congressional district.
+As of October 20th, Plural Vote gives the Democrats a 73 percent chance of winning the presidency, down one on last week.
+Their model predicts close races along the east coast, in Pennsylvania, North Carolina, Georgia and Florida.

 Electoral Polls forecast

-With seven weeks of the election campaign still to go, these forecast can still easily shift in either direction before November 3rd, particularly amid the ongoing coronavirus pandemic, speculation about a possible vaccine and the economic impact it may have.
+With only two weeks of the election campaign and the three presidential debates still to go, these forecast can still easily shift in either direction before November 3rd, particularly amid the ongoing coronavirus pandemic, its economic impact and the possibility of a vaccine announcement before election day, alongside the controversy over RBG’s replacement in the Supreme Court and Trump’s coronavirus diagnosis.